peterujah/php-search-controller/README.md

 # PHPSearchController

-PHPSearchController is a simple php class to search mysql database,
+PHPSearchController is a simple php class to search mysql database, it can build SQL query to perform MySQL database searches by takeing parameters that define database table fields and field values to search.

+The class generates SQL conditions used to build SQL queries to perform database searches for records that match the criteria based on the table fields and field values defined by the parameters, It then combine several conditions using SQL operators such as `AND, OR, NAND, LIKE NOR & FIND_IN_SET` and return the appropriate queries for the search.

 ## Installation